Kottayam: Executive

 The collectorate of the Kottayam District is located in Kottayam city.
 The present collector is Sri.
 Chetan Kumar Meena IAS.
-Shri.S.Sreejith serves as Additional District Magistrate and Deputy Collector (General) of Kottayam District.
+Shri.S.Sreejith IAS serves as Additional District Magistrate and Deputy Collector (General) of Kottayam District.

 Many administrative and district offices of Kottayam including the District Court is situated within the collectorate premises.

 Judiciary

 Five courts were established during the tenure of Colonel John Munro, as the Diwan of various states in India.
 One of these was established in Vaikom, in the northwest of Kottayam district.

-The district court at Kottayam was established in 1910 during the period of Sree Moolam Thirunal Maharaja of Tranvancore.
+The district court at Kottayam was established in 1910 during the period of Sree Moolam Thirunal Maharaja of Travancore.
 The court celebrated its centenary in 2010.

-The District Headquarters of the judiciary is set up at Kottayam city with the Principal District Court as it Administrative Centre.
-The justice delivery system consists of eight Munsiff Courts, ten Judicial 1st Class Magistrate Courts, three Sub Courts, one Chief Judicial Magistrate Court, and three Additional District Courts.
-In addition to these regular courts, two Motor Accidents Claims Tribunals, one special court for Vigilance cases and two Family Courts also function in this district.
+The District Headquarters of the judiciary is set up at Kottayam city with the Principal District Court as its administrative centre.
+The justice delivery system consists of eight Munsiff Courts, ten Judicial First Class Magistrate Courts, three Sub Courts, one Chief Judicial Magistrate Court, and three Additional District Courts.
+In addition to these regular courts, two Motor Accidents Claims Tribunals, one special court for Vigilance cases, and two Family Courts also function in the district.